 Instruction Room 3 is accessible to anyone with a valid Washington University ID and is available for drop-in use and studying when not reserved.
 The Libraries reserve the right to ask anyone using the room to leave when the room is scheduled for a program.
 For information on using Instruction Room 3 for studying, please see the Study Rooms page.

 For additional information on Instruction Room 3, please see the Instruction page.

 Located on the ground level of the Olin Library, Whispers Café offers an expanded coffee and tea program, more grab ‘n go options, and a great place to sit and chill.

 The Serenity Room is located on the second floor of Olin Library and is available for prayer, meditation, and quiet reflection.

 This space is available to all people of all faiths as well as those with no religious affiliation.
 It is open at the same hours as Olin Library, is not reservable, and is not intended a study space.

 Some Library services — public computers, e-resources, and in-person reference consultations — are limited and/or based upon availability.
-Please see the COVID-19 Information page and our Expanded Operations Plans for Fall 2021 for more and updated information.
+Please see the COVID-19 Information page for more updated information.

 The University Libraries provide computers in the following locations: